 Anatomy at Oxford

-We are fortunate to have a state of the art facility in the Medical Sciences Teaching Centre which has been open for ten years.
-Within it we have a modern laboratory - the Anatomy Suite - where cadavers can be examined.
-We have a wide variety of specimens both cadaveric and other for students to study and break-out rooms for lectures and tutorials.
-Every year we teach around 180 undergraduate medical students and 30 graduate entry students who will train to be our future doctors and around 30 surgical trainees who are preparing for the membership of the Royal College of Surgeons Examinations, the first step in becoming an autonomous surgeon.
-Over the years we have welcomed students, doctors and other health professionals from around the world and we pride ourselves on the quality of teaching that we offer.
+We are fortunate to have a state-of-the-art facility in the Medical Sciences Teaching Centre which has been open for 15 years.
+Within it we have a modern laboratory - the Anatomy Suite – and is where cadavers can be examined.
+We have a wide variety of specimens, both cadaveric and other, for students to study, and break-out rooms for lectures and tutorials.
+Every year we teach around 180 undergraduate medical students and 30 graduate entry students who will train to be our future doctors, and around 30 surgical trainees who are preparing for the membership of the Royal College of Surgeons Examinations, the first step in becoming an autonomous surgeon.
+Over the years we have welcomed students, doctors, and other health professionals from around the world and we pride ourselves on the quality of teaching that we offer.

-The ability of medical students, junior doctors and other allied health professionals to study the human body as part of their education, as part of research, and for the advancement of medical and dental science or therapy, constitutes an invaluable part of medical education.
+The ability of medical students, junior doctors, and other allied health professionals to study the human body as part of their education, as part of research, and for the advancement of medical and dental science or therapy, constitutes an invaluable part of medical education.
 Each year Oxford needs a number of donated cadavers for this purpose.
-Cadavers are stored and examined in a state of the art Anatomy Suite regulated by the Human Tissue Authority.
+Cadavers are stored and examined in a state-of-the-art Anatomy Suite regulated by the Human Tissue Authority.
 Private donation is the source of the University of Oxford Medical School’s supply of cadavers, without which we would not be able to train our students, scientists, and medical professionals to the highest standard.

 Who can donate?

 Any person of sound mind who is over 18 years of age can register to donate his/her body after death for education, research, and the advancement of medical and dental science or therapy.
 It is advisable for anyone considering donation to discuss this with family and/or executors.
 There is no upper age limit for those who wish to donate.